What Is Coolify? Self-Hosted PaaS Explained (2026)

-The appeal of modern cloud platforms like Vercel and Heroku is undeniable.
-They offer a seamless developer experience, turning code into live applications with a simple Git push.
+I’ve used Vercel, Heroku, and Railway for various projects, and the appeal of managed cloud platforms is undeniable.
+They offer a smooth developer experience, turning code into live applications with a simple Git push.
 However, this convenience often comes with escalating costs, vendor lock-in, and a frustrating loss of control over your own infrastructure and data.
 For cost-conscious developers and self-hosting enthusiasts, the trade-off can feel increasingly steep.

 This guide moves beyond a simple installation tutorial.
 We will explore the core architecture of Coolify, detail the critical “Day 2” operational tasks for production hardening, and provide a brutally honest look at when it is—and isn’t—the right choice for your project.
 You will learn how to take back control of your applications and significantly reduce your cloud spending.